 Workplace violence in challenging times

 To start, employers should learn how to recognize behavior that could lead to a threat.
-“Are we recognizing that an individual is showing red flags or some indicator that they are in a hostile, aggressive state, or leaning towards potentially committing some act of violence?” asks Brown.
-While fitness for duty exams can screen for certain indicators, people managers can learn to watch for changes in behavior, increased absenteeism, unstable or emotional responses, or increase talk of violence.
+While fitness for duty exams can screen for certain indicators, people leaders can learn to watch for changes in behavior, increased absenteeism, unstable or emotional responses, or increased talk of violence.
 Typically, these sorts of behaviors grow over time, so early identification and intervention can help.

-Offer training to help managers and employees gain awareness around red flags and indicators for violence.
-“Identify training that can be given to employees to help each other recognize when somebody is struggling with something,” notes Brown.
+Offer training to help people leaders and employees understand red flags and indicators for violence.
 Training can help teach how to approach a struggling employee, what language to use, and techniques to de-escalate the situation.

-Have a scenario-based plan for hostility management and incorporate your training into your onboarding plans and share the plan annually thereafter.
-The plan should include an overview of violence risk factors, techniques to diffuse hostile or violent situations, and alert or alarm systems to notify the appropriate security should something occur.
+Also, have a scenario-based plan for hostility management and incorporate your training into your onboarding plans and share the plan annually thereafter.
+The plan should include an overview of violence risk factors, techniques to diffuse hostile or violent situations, and alert or alarm systems to notify the appropriate authorities should something occur.

 Conduct a security review of your facilities